This is a story in search of information about a Belfast-born pianist and composer.

 7. Young People’s Day and Junior Choir

-Then, in 1934, the Session ruled that the organist should also be responsible for placing the numbers of the psalms and hymns on the hymnboards.
+And there would be more.
+In 1934, the Session had ruled that the organist should also be responsible for placing the numbers of the psalms and hymns on the hymnboards.

 On Sunday afternoon, 13 March 1938, the St Enoch’s Choir with their new organist took part in a service in the Assembly Hall, Fisherwick Place, Belfast, where the preacher was holding forth on ‘Betting and Gambling’.